 “What is most surprising is the high number of mutations.
 We have seen how a healthy 70-year-old has accumulated more than 1,000 mutations in each stem cell in the muscle, and that these mutations are not random but there are certain regions that are better protected,” explains Maria Eriksson, Professor at the Department of Biosciences and Nutrition at Karolinska Institutet.

 The mutations occur during natural cell division, and the regions that are protected are those that are important for the function or survival of the cells.
 Nonetheless, the researchers were able to identify that this protection declines with age.

-“We can demonstrate that this protection diminishes the older you become, indicating an impairment in the cell’s capacity to repair their DNA.
+“We can demonstrate that this protection diminishes the older you become, indicating an impairment in the cell’s capacity to repair its DNA.
 And this is something we should be able to influence with new drugs,” explains Maria Eriksson.